I get this question at least five to ten times every week in one form or another: How do I get my books published?

 Here’s a step-by-step guide to publishing an ebook on Kindle: http://mfishbein.com/how-to-self-publish-a-book-on-amazon.

 Then self-publish a print book via Ingram Spark (https://www.ingramspark.com) as a print-on-demand book.
-The cost is only $49 to set it up plus $12 to feature your book to over 39,000 global booksellers, libraries, and online retailers.
+The cost is only $49 to set it up as both an ebook and a print book.
+Do that.

 Titles are eligible for automatic free set-up with an initial order of 50+ copies.
 When a print order is placed for 50 copies within 60 days of title set-up, the customer will receive a $49 refund.

-If you want, you can simply go to Ingram Spark at let them handle both the print-on-demand book and the ebook.
+If you want, you can simply go to Ingram Spark and let them handle both the print-on-demand book and the ebook.